• Skip to primary navigation

 • Egg – you would only be using this for the egg wash.

-• Yeast – I always use active dry yeast for making Swedish cheese buns.
+• Yeast – I always use active dry yeast for making Swedish breakfast buns.

 • Butter – unsalted and softened.